 Fire extinguishers are essential tools for quickly and effectively extinguishing fires.
 They can help to prevent a small fire from turning into a devastating blaze.
-However, not all fires are the same, and it’s important to have the right type of fire extinguisher for the type of fire you’re dealing with.
-In this blog post, we’ll cover the different types of fire extinguishers available, and what types of fires they’re best suited for.
+However, not all fires are the same, and it's important to have the right "Types of Fire Extinguishers" for the type of fire you're dealing with.
+In this blog post, we'll cover the different types of fire extinguishers available, and what types of fires they're best suited for.

 Class A Fire Extinguishers